JuliaPhysics/Measurements.jl/README.md

 **NOTE 3:** Loading the module with `using Measurements` in Julia 0.4 will emit a harmless warning, you can ignore it.
 The warning goes away in Julia 0.5.

+### Propagate Uncertainty for Arbitrary Functions ###

+The package provides a new `@uncertain` macro that further extends the power of this package.
+It allows you to propagate uncertainty in arbitrary real functions, including those based on C/Fortran calls, that accept one real argument.
+The macro exploits `derivative` function from [`Calculus`](https://github.com/johnmyleswhite/Calculus.jl) package in order to perform numerical differentiation.

 ### Standard Score ###